lacodix/laravel-model-filter/README.md

 ### Filter by query string

-The HasFilters trait can automatically read the values to filter from the query string.
+After the model now has filters, it can be automatically be filtered by query string.

 ```php
 <?php